Emmanuella-Onos/AdventureWorks-2022-Customer-and-Sales-Analysis/README.md

 ### The Customer Demographic Report
 The KPI include:
-•	Total customers; which are 20,000
+-	Total customers; which are 20,000
-•	Total territories; which are 10
+-	Total territories; which are 10
-•	Total countries; which are 6
+-	Total countries; which are 6
-•	Total continents which are 3.
+-	Total continents which are 3.
 The report also shows that North America is the continent with the most customers, with 4,696 being in the Southwest region and 43.58% of them being in the U.S.

 ### The Sales Report
 The KPI include:
-•	Total revenue at $100.37M
+-	Total revenue at $100.37M
-•	Average Order Value at $909.80
+-	Average Order Value at $909.80
-•	Number of orders at 121,000
+-	Number of orders at 121,000
-•	Total quantity ordered at 275,000
+-	Total quantity ordered at 275,000
 The report also shows that CA-1098 is the top product sold by order quantity while FR-T67U-58 is the least product sold by order quantity.
-You can interact with both dashboard [here] (https://app.powerbi.com/groups/me/reports/f6a5509d-9a3f-45d3-a3ab-83c686f1c8e1/ReportSection?experience=power-bi)
+You can interact with both dashboard [here](https://app.powerbi.com/groups/me/reports/f6a5509d-9a3f-45d3-a3ab-83c686f1c8e1/ReportSection?experience=power-bi)

 ## Conclusion and Recommendation
 Customers spend an average of $909.80 on orders with Product CA-1098 being most ordered.
 This means that more effort should be made to maintain the stock quantity of the top 10 products in favor of the least selling product.
 Assessment should also be made on the revenue generated from the product on each group.